mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #2. FOR statement/content.md

 ![img_5.png](img/img_5.png)

 On each X step it does 8 steps on Y coordinate and then goes to the next X step.
-By doing so we can achieve deeper dimensions and have overall control over them (this will be super useful later, when you will be dealing with things like arrays of arrays).
+By doing so we can have control over n-dimensional spaces, where n is any positive number (this will be super useful later, when you will be dealing with things like arrays of arrays).

 It's necessary to understand that those 2 loops are independent, the example above is just an illustration  of how it